 |NSC (% Diet)||8.9%|

-There are many potential causes of weight loss in underweight horses.
-Some horses are “hard keepers” and appear to require more calories to maintain a healthy body condition.
+There are many potential causes of weight loss in horses.
+Some horses are “hard keepers” and appear to require more calories to maintain a healthy body condition, while others have an underlying health problem that is impacting their ability to maintain body condition.

 If your horse has a low body condition score, it is important to first identify the underlying reason that your horse is losing weight as opposed to just adding more calories to their diet.